intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 what those policies should be was not for the workshop to decide or even extensively discuss.
-The scope excluded also how the technical community works and meets, such as the question of in-person or hybrid meetings.
-(Although it should be noted that the workshop itself was run as an on-line meeting.)
+The scope excluded also how the technical community works and meets, such as the question of in-person or hybrid meetings (although it should be noted that the workshop itself was run as an on-line meeting).

 ## Practical Arrangements